linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 The sections below show you how to begin working with `hyperfine` to benchmark commands.
 They range from the most basic benchmark runs to useful advanced options for rigorously testing commands.

-For the examples shown in each of these section, this guide uses code for binary tree algorithms as provided by [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html).
-The examples use two scripting languages that come with most Linux distributions by default: Perl and Python 3.
+The examples demonstrated in each of the below sections uses code for binary tree algorithms as provided by [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html).
+These examples use two scripting languages that come with most Linux distributions by default: **Perl** and **Python 3**.
 To each script, a hash-bang line has been added to make it easier to execute the scripts.

-You can get our version of the [Perl script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-perl-1.html) by following [this link](binary-tree.pl).
-And you can pick up our version of the [Python 3 script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-python3-1.html) by following [this link](binary-tree.py).
+You can get our version of the [Perl script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-perl-1.html) by following [this link](binary-tree.pl) and the [Python 3 script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-python3-1.html) by following [this link](binary-tree.py).

-Before following along, you need to give each script executable permission, which you can do with commands like these:
+Before following along, you need to give each script executable permission by using the below commands:

     sudo chmod +x binary-tree.pl
     sudo chmod +x binary-tree.py

 ### Benchmarking a Command

-`hyperfine` can execute basic benchmarks with a command as simple as this, which benchmarks our Perl script.
-Notice that `hyperfine` can easily include command-line arguments in its commands, like the `10` below:
+`hyperfine` can execute basic benchmarks commands.
+The following simple command benchmarks our [Perl script](/docs/guides/how-to-install-and-use-hyperfine-on-linux/binary-tree.pl).
+Notice that `hyperfine` can easily include command-line arguments in its commands, like the argument '`10`' in the below example:

     hyperfine './binary-tree.pl 10'